zaiisao/Documentation/en/Video/image_enhancement_ios.md

 Agora provides an open source sample code that implements image enhancement.
 You can go to the [OpenLive-iOS Github Repo](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-iOS) to download it.

 ## Considerations
-This API method has return values.
+- This API method has return values.
 If the method call fails, the return value is < 0.
+- For low-end phones, enabling image enhancement affects the system performance.
+When the video resolution is set as 360P, 720P or higher, and the frame rate is set as 30 fps or 15fps, do not enable image enhancement.